-David is a Principal Program Manager for Mobile Developer Tools at Microsoft, focused on Xamarin.Forms.
+David is a Principal Product Manager for .NET at Microsoft, focused on .NET MAUI.
 A .NET developer since 2002, and versed in a range of programming languages, David has developed web, environmental, and mobile experiences for a wide variety of industries.
 After several successes with tech startups and running his own software company, David joined Microsoft to follow his passion: crafting tools that help developers create better app experiences.
 When not at a computer or with his family, David is running through the woods.

 Last week we issued a challenge to the Xamarin community to use the new Material Design controls with Visual by reproducing an existing screen.
 The view should look and behave mostly the same on both Android and iOS.
 The goal for us was to learn if the new Visual feature was easy to use, how helpful the Material Design controls were for meeting design needs, and what we should do next to make this capability really sing.
 You really took to the challenge and exceeded our expectations

 Over the past month, we have been running a low-key challenge to flex the new Xamarin.Forms 3.6 feature, Visual with Material Design.
 For more information about what Visual is and what you can do with it, hit the blog announcement.
 Now through the end of March, we're upping the stakes.

 Yesterday at Microsoft Connect(); 2018 we announced our plans for Xamarin.Forms 4.0 and shared a public preview.
 Let's now take a deeper look at the big changes, starting with Xamarin.Forms Shell, and then touch some of the other highlights.